hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 ## Summary
 Each show was written by [[Courtney Hopkin]] and leveraged a different music artist's songs as well as time/location for each show.

-Each show ran for two performances, every other month in 2015.
+The indivdiual musicals ran for two performances each, every other month in 2015.

 ## Shows
 ### The Black Death